UConn Huskies men's basketball: 1998–99 Season: 'We Shocked the World', 1st NCAA Title

 UConn entered the 1998–99 season ranked No. 2 in the AP Top 25 poll, returning its entire starting five from the previous year's Elite Eight team.
 Calhoun convinced leading scorer Richard "Rip" Hamilton to return for his junior season instead of departing for the NBA, putting the Huskies in position to make a historic run.
 UConn started the season 19–0, with wins over five ranked teams.
 By early December, the Huskies were ranked No. 1 in the AP poll, where they stayed for a program-record 10 weeks.
 The team's first loss came to No. 16 Syracuse on February 1, 1999, a 59–42 defeat in front of a sold-out crowd at the Hartford Civic Center.
 Both Hamilton and starting center Jake Voskuhl were out with injuries.
 UConn quickly rebounded, however, beating No. 4 Stanford 70–59 on the road.
 The Huskies finished the year ranked 1st in the Big East, winning their fifth conference regular season title in six years.
 On March 3, 1999, UConn defeated #3 seeded St. John’s 82–63 to win their fourth Big East tournament championship.
 Kevin Freeman was named the tournament's MVP.

 The Huskies received a #1 seed in the NCAA tournament for the third time in program history.
 On March 20, 1999, UConn defeated #10 seed Gonzaga 67–62 in the Elite Eight to advance to the program's first-ever Final Four.
-In the National Semifinals, the Huskies defeated #4 seed Ohio State 64–58 to advance to the championship game.
+In the National Semifinals, the Huskies defeated #4 seed Ohio State 64–58 to advance to the title game.
 Facing the #1 overall seed Duke, UConn was a 9.5-point underdog heading into the matchup.
 However, the Huskies prevailed by a score of 77–74 to claim the program's first-ever national championship.
 As time expired, Khalid El-Amin ran over to a television camera on the court and shouted, "We shocked the world!"
 Richard Hamilton was named the tournament's Most Outstanding Player, contributing 27 points, 7 rebounds, and 3 assists in the championship game.
-UConn finished with a 34–2 overall record to achieve its best seasonal winning percentage in the program's history (as of 2024).
+UConn finished with a 34–2 overall record to achieve its best seasonal winning percentage in the program's history (as of 2026).
 After the season, Hamilton was selected in the 1999 NBA draft as the No. 7 overall pick.